Philip Aziz: Early years

 Aziz was born in St. Thomas, Ontario, before moving to London, Ontario, at an early age.

 He grew up in old South London and attended H.B.
 Beal Secondary School, enrolling in its arts program.
 Aziz graduated from Yale University with a Master of Fine Arts degree in 1949.
 He next travelled the world, living alternately in New York City and London, Ontario, where he resided in his now heritage-designated home, also the site of his studio and art gallery.

 From 1947 to 1949 Aziz was an art instructor at Yale University and a lecturer at various colleges and museums throughout Canada and the United States.
 From 1950 to 1955, Aziz lectured at the University of Western Ontario (UWO), teaching art and art history as well as helping to expand the collection at UWO's McIntosh Gallery.
 He was UWO's first official artist in residence in 1953.
-In 1972 and 1976, Aziz was the artist in residence and lecturer at the Aspen Institute Aspen Institute for Humanistic Studies in Aspen, Colorado.
+In 1972 and 1976, Aziz was the artist in residence and lecturer at the Aspen Institute for Humanistic Studies in Aspen, Colorado.

 Aziz painted commissioned portraits of Ontario's Progressive Conservative Premier the Honorable John Robarts, Governor-General Georges Vanier and Mrs. Vanier, noted Canadian photographer Yousuf Karsh, and mezzo-soprano opera star Rise Stevens.

 In the late 1950s Aziz was commissioned by John Christopher Cody, London's seventh Catholic bishop, to transform the former Sacred Heart Chapel in London's St. Peter's Cathedral Basilica into Christ the King Chapel and design the interior of the Lady Chapel.